 - "I don't often serve "fake" meat, but I did serve a tofurky one year and many of the meat eaters loved it so much, there wasn't anything left for the vegans and vegetarians."

-- "One year we went to my brothers house for Thanksgiving diner (they call it diner but it's lunch) It was so awful for a vegetarian I think everything had some sort of meat in it or laden down with sugar or butter.
-We my husband, two kids & myself we so hungry at the end we drove the hours drive home and decided to go out to eat.
+- "One year we went to my brother's house for Thanksgiving dinner (they call it dinner but it is lunch) It was so awful for a vegetarian I think everything had some sort of meat in it or laden down with sugar or butter.
+We, my husband, two kids, & myself we so hungry at the end we drove the hours drive home and decided to go out to eat.
 But what do you eat when everything's closed?
 Our favourite Japanese restaurant was open, so for Thanksgiving we ate Japanese."

 Copyright © 2012 by Living Whole Foods, Inc.